technomancy/bussard/spoilers/readme.md

 machine consciousness.

 The teams at Sol, Lalande, and Yueh all erase their work, while the team at Bohk goes underground with it.
+(The Sol one is not fully erased; a copy remains on long-term backup.)
 After a while their work is discovered, and half the team flees to Katilay, which is not yet part of the Human Worlds League and thus not subject to the ban.
 Once Katilay finally joins the League, they decide their work is as finished as they can make it (though the sentence formulation systems never work satisfactorily, which explains why the player can read but